ceddybu/ansible-playbooks/magento/README.md

 - add nginx default vhost place holder file
 - clone adminer/opcache-status repo instead of including in this one
   - https://github.com/rlerdorf/opcache-status
-- Set timezone in php.ini
-- kernel performance settings in redis role
+- moar kernel performance settings in redis role
-- Add php_opcache variable and logic to install the right .ini file
 - Deploy 3 redis instances instead of 1
-- Deploy 2 memcached instance
+- Deploy memcached instance
-- setup ntp in the common role
+- ntp sync in the common role
 - dynamic, role based iptables management with ferm
-- varnish + apache (2.4?) + php-fpm
+- varnish
+- lsyncd
 - OPcode Caching
-  - Investigate further APC tuning....
   - Install Zend OpCache via PECL. - php 5.3 and php 5.4 - opcache.php
 - Create /etc/hosts files on each host referencing the other machines in the environment
 - creating a separate, restricted nginx/php-fpm vhost for the magento admin backend